Rappetor/Sovol-SV08-Mainline/README.md

 ## METHOD 1: WRITE IMAGE DIRECTLY TO eMMC

 1. Download the **MINIMAL** BIGTREETECH image.
 Careful, there's also a full image that has an unknown version of Klipper already installed.
 Go to: https://github.com/bigtreetech/CB1/releases
-   - Used in this example 'CB1_Debian11_minimal_kernel5.16_20240319.img.xz': https://github.com/bigtreetech/CB1/releases/download/V2.3.4/CB1_Debian11_minimal_kernel5.16_20240319.img.xz
+   - Used in this example: [CB1_Debian11_minimal_kernel5.16_20240319.img.xz](https://github.com/bigtreetech/CB1/releases/download/V2.3.4/CB1_Debian11_minimal_kernel5.16_20240319.img.xz)
 2. Put the eMMC module in the USB adapter (again, mind the direction of the module, there is an arrow on the adapter) and put the USB adapter in your computer.
-3. Use BalenaEtcher (https://github.com/balena-io/etcher/releases) to write the image to the eMMC
+3. Use [BalenaEtcher](https://github.com/balena-io/etcher/releases) to write the image to the eMMC
    - Used in this example: balenaEtcher-win32-x64-1.19.21.zip (portable, so doesn't need an installer)
    - Open Balena Etcher<br>
      -> Choose "Flash from file", browse and choose the downloaded CB1 image<br>